streetpea/chiaki-ng/docs/setup/configuration.md

     === "PS5/1080P HDR"

         Stream output can be up to 1080p with [HDR](#hdr-high-dynamic-range).
+This is the recommended setting for a local connection to a PS5 from a device that supports HDR such as the Steam Deck OLED.
 Here are the settings that are currently working well for me.
 This results in a native-like experience for most games on my network/setup.

         ![1080p Settings](images/1080P_SettingsHDR.png)

     === "PS5/1080P"

         Stream output can be up to 1080p.
+This is the recommended setting for a local connection to a PS5 from a device that doesn't support HDR like the ROG Ally.
 Here are the settings that are currently working well for me.
 This results in a native-like experience for most games on my network/setup.

         ![1080p Settings](images/1080P_Settings.png)